jmoralesv/market-comparison-admin/README.md

 # Introduction
 This repo contains the code of the Admin site of the Market Comparison platform.
+This project uses Razor Pages in an ASP.NET Core web application.

 # Build
 To start reviewing and/or developing in this repo, it is necessary to have: